nilsceberg/asp-js/GRAMMAR.md

 statements = statement*

-variable = identifier? ("." anyIdentifier)+ | identifier
+trivialVariable = identifier? ("." anyIdentifier)+ | identifier

 with = "with" expr eol statements "end" "with"

-new = "new" variable    # TODO: should this simply be identifier?
+new = "new" trivialVariable                                   # TODO: should this simply be identifier?

 const = "const" identifier "=" literal